shakaran/scripts/README.md

 * phpBBLogin: is a simple python script for login in phpBB forums and extract links from forum threads (for example with direct download files)

+* ubuntu-percona-5.6-setup: is a bash script for setup Percona 5.6 in Ubuntu